Shopify/js-buy-sdk/docs/examples/index.md

     <button class="buy-button button">Add To Cart</button>
   </div>

-First, the app makes a call to retrieve the product, and sets a view variables to store the default selected variant, the selected variant's image and the variant options available for the product.
+First, the app makes a call to retrieve the product.
+Then, it sets a few variables to store the default selected variant, the selected variant's image and the variant options available for the product.

 ```js
 var selectedVariant = product.selectedVariant;